x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/configure-fully-qualified-domain-name.md

 > [!IMPORTANT]
 > When you use an FQDN instead of an IP address on the UM IP gateway, verify that the correct DNS records have been created.

-### Use the Shell to configure an FQDN
+### Use Exchange Online PowerShell to configure an FQDN

 This example configures a UM IP gateway named `MyUMIPGateway` with an FQDN named voipgateway.contoso.com.

 ```
 Set-UMIPGateway -Identity MyUMIPGateway -Address voipgateway.contoso.com
 ```

 This example configures a UM IP gateway named `MySBC` with an FQDN of sbc.contoso.com and listens for SIP requests on TCP port 5061.

 ```
 Set-UMIPGateway -Identity MySBC -Address sbc.contoso.com -Port 5061